Watch a short video on this text from the Books That Made Us series, available via ABC Education!

 Narrative point of view

-• Class activity: While we know that this story is told ‘in the seconds it takes [Fish] to die’, the use of narrative point of view is varied in this text.
-The narrator is ambiguous and omniscient, but from time to time it rests with Fish.
-Guide the class through a discussion of the significance of this fluid use of point of view and consider the passages on pages 47, 119 and 178 (close readings of these passages would make help students to develop critical analysis skills).
+While we know that this story is told in the moments before Fish dies, the use of narrative point of view is varied in this text.
+The narration is ambiguous and omniscient, but from time to time it rests with Fish.
+Guide the class through a discussion of the significance of this fluid point of view and consider the passages on pp. 47, 119 and 178 (close reading of these passages will help students to develop critical analysis skills).

 Language and style

 One of the distinctive elements of Winton’s work is his choice of language.
-His stories are often described as a ‘yarn’ and the use of Australian colloquialism immediately locates his work in a particular time and place.
+His stories are often described as ‘yarns’ and the use of Australian colloquialism immediately locates his work in a particular time and place.

-• Class activity: Read the opening of Chapter Two out loud to the class and ask students to annotate the obvious use of the Australian vernacular in this passage which is less than half a page in length.
-Students should consider the effect of each term, the imagery that is created and how the reader is positioned to response to such language use.
+Read the opening of Chapter II aloud to the class (pp. 25–26).
+Ask students to annotate the obvious use of Australian vernacular in this passage, which is less than half a page in length.
+Students should consider the effect of each term, the imagery that is created, and how the reader is positioned to respond to such language.
 Locate other passages to analyse in this same way.

 Setting

-• Group activity: There are relatively few settings in the entire novel of Cloudstreet.
-This helps us to understand the significance of particular places to the characters of the novel and the ideas of love, identity and belonging.
-Allocate groups within the class to consider the construction, significance and effect of the following settings:
+There are relatively few settings in the novel.
+This helps us to understand the significance of particular places to the characters and the ideas of love, identity and belonging.
+Allocate groups of students to consider the construction, significance and effect of the following settings:

 • Cloudstreet